beyarkay/masters-thesis/src/01_introduction.md

 gesture recognition were in 1969 by the
 \citeauthor{experimentaltelevisioncenterComputerImageCorporation1969}.
 Later
 attempts used hand-mounted sensors to measure movement
-\footnote{\citealt{garyj.grimesUSPatentDigital1981,
+ \citep{garyj.grimesUSPatentDigital1981,
 kohonenSelforganizedFormationTopologically1982, jacobsenUTAHDextrousHand1984,
 jacobsenDesignUtahDextrous1986, fisherTelepresenceMasterGlove1987,
-zimmermanHandGestureInterface1987, thomasa.defantiUSNEAR60341631977}}.
+zimmermanHandGestureInterface1987, thomasa.defantiUSNEAR60341631977}.
 Due to
-improvements in video capture technology and computer vision algorithms, many recent attempts used labelled videos of people performing different gestures for gesture recognition\footnote{\citealt{alazraiDatasetWiFibasedHumantohuman2020, atzoriNinaproDatabaseResource2015, guyonChaLearnGestureChallenge2012, materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}}.
+improvements in video capture technology and computer vision algorithms, many recent attempts used labelled videos of people performing different gestures for gesture recognition \citep{alazraiDatasetWiFibasedHumantohuman2020, atzoriNinaproDatabaseResource2015, guyonChaLearnGestureChallenge2012, materzynskaJesterDatasetLargeScale2019, zhangEgoGestureNewDataset2018}.
 Recent changes in commercially available Wi-Fi routers
 \citep{halperinToolReleaseGathering2011} have also enabled the detection of hand gestures by analysing diagnostic data from these routers